 - Business Interruption Insurance: A business interruption insurance policy should list or describe the types of events it covers.
 Events that are not described in the policy are typically not covered.
 It is important to review the policy exclusions, coverage limits, and applicable deductibles with your agent, broker or insurer.
 The Connecticut Insurance Department has an FAQ that provides more information.

 - The Paycheck Protection Program prioritizes millions of Americans employed by small businesses by authorizing up to $349 billion toward job retention and certain other expenses.
 Small businesses and eligible nonprofit organizations, Veterans organizations, and Tribal businesses described in the Small Business Act, as well as individuals who are self-employed or are independent contractors, are eligible if they also meet program size standards.
 For more information and to apply, click here.
+All deadlines for 2021 have passed.

 - Reimbursement of medical leave costs for small and medium-sized businesses: The Connecticut Department of Insurance reminds small and medium-sized employers of recent guidance from the Internal Revenue Service (IRS) on COVID-19 - related medical leave.